Effect of fluctuations on the Geodesic rule for topological defect formation: Geodesic rule in spin model

 \subsection{The Geodesic rule over $\xi$ and $\xi_{KM}$ separations}

-The calculations to check the validity or the deviations of the Geodesic rule necessitates that given a configuration of the field along a linear stretch in physical space is mapped to a trajectory in the field space.
-Since the field is defined only on the lattice grid, the image in the field space in the present context will just be a set of points in the field space.
-A continuous path needs to be drawn in the field space such that the points corresponding to spins at NN points in physical space are joined by a continuous line.
-We assume that the field variation between NN points follows the Geodesic rule and accordingly draw segments of the trajectory in the field space.
-We expect this assumption to be valid for the temperatures we consider as there is always non-zero correlation between NN points.
+The calculations to check the validity or the deviations of the Geodesic rule necessitates that image trajectory of field configurations in the field space are defined.
+The image in the field space will just be a set of points, since the field is defined only on the lattice grid.
+To draw a continuous trajectory through these points, the Geodesic rule between NN points is assumed.
+In the field space, a pair of points, which correspond to NN sites on the lattice, are connected by a line/arc.
 We mention here that the Geodesic rule is taken into account while discretising a continuum theory on the lattice.
-In numerical simulations of topological defects this rule is used locate as well as compute the windings of the defects.
+Also in numerical simulations, this rule is used to locate as well as compute the windings of the defects.